thanhtantran/orangepi4A/Bluetooth Mouse Not Working Solved.md

 # CONFIG_UHID is not set
 ```
 ## Observation
-My MIcrosoft mouse as well as A4Tech mouse are not working.
+My Microsoft mouse as well as A4Tech mouse are not working.
 THey get connected / paired but zero functionality.
 Checking the system logs, I found the following clue:
 ```
 [bluetoothd] input-hog profile accept failed for XX:XX:XX:XX:XX:XX
 ```